Chapter 10: Dealing With Uncertainty

 If we know the set of possible “states of the world” we could face in the future, we can calculate the expected net present value (or expected net benefit) as follows:

-where NPV_i is the NPV in state of the world i and p_i is the associated probability.
+where is the NPV in state of the world and is the associated probability.
 Consequently, the expected NPV is the average of the possible outcomes from the project weighted by their probabilities.
 Hence, the expected NPV indicates the average outcome of the risky decision, if the decision were repeated a large number of times.
 If the expected NPV is positive, it suggests that the project should be undertaken.
 This is often referred to as the expected NPV decision rule.

 Note that if a decision-maker has imperfect knowledge about the outcome of a project there is still a risk associated with that project – even if the expected NPV is positive.
 If potential NPVs are below zero, it is possible to experience a negative NPV after implementing the project.
 However, under the NPV decision rule with certainty a project would be rejected if the NPV was negative.
 In expected value analysis, if one or more of the possible NPV outcomes is negative, it is crucial to consider further evaluation of potential outcomes using simulation such as Monte Carlo to reduce uncertainty and make a more informed decision.